 Adriana’s stem cells were identified in the SmartBank storage facility at here at Biovault.
 We then sent the cord blood unit to Duke Medical Center for further testing according to the UK and USA regulations.
 Adriana had enough stem cells for at least two therapies.

-Adriana and her family traveled to the United States for the cord blood therapy.
+Adriana and her family travelled to the United States for the cord blood therapy.
 She was infused the first time in May 2013 and the second time in December 2013.
 Prior to this therapy, Adriana was not able to speak.
-She also suffered from muscle contractions called dystonia, such that she was not able to walk or even to sit without a support.
+She also suffered from muscle contractions called dystonia, such that she was not able to walk or even to sit without support.

 One evening before Adriana left for the second infusion in North Carolina, Irene received a phone call.
-A little voice was whispering at the other end, saying that she was happy to go and see Dr. Kurtzberg once again after 6 months.
+A little voice was whispering at the other end, saying that she was happy to go and see Dr Kurtzberg once again after 6 months.
 Adriana could talk!!
 A proud moment for everybody at SmartBank and Biovault!

 Adriana had a repeat MRI one year after the first infusion and her cerebral lesion had disappeared.
 She still needs to train herself like a little soldier every day in order to recover completely from dystonia, and she requires an exoskeleton in order to walk.
-However she can now speak fluently.
+However, she can now speak fluently.

-Did this story make you feel good too?
-Please feel free to share with people you think it would interest.
-Also, if you’d like another example of how our work is helping families right now, please take a look at Grace’s story.
+If you’d like another example of how our work is helping families right now, please take a look at Grace’s story.

 Adriana’s story was written by and featured on the website Parent’s Guide to Cord Blood – the leading independent international guide to Cord Blood –